jackstapleton/rdb-autoscaling/whitepaper.md

 If data volumes are scaled up the savings could become even greater as the ratio of server size to total daily data volume becomes greater.
 However it is worth noting that the larger servers did have more capacity when the data volumes stopped, so the differences may also be slightly exaggerated.

-The three clusters here behave as expected.
-The smallest cluster's capacity, although it does move towards the larger ones as more instances are added to the cluster, stays far closer to the demand line.
-This is the worst-case scenario for the `t3a.xlarge` cluster, as 16GBs means it has to scale up to safely meet the demand of the simulation's data, but the second server stays mostly empty until end-of-day.
-The cluster will still have major savings over a `t3.2xlarge` with 32GB.

 Taking a look at Figure 3.5 we can intuitively split the day into three stages.

-1. End of Day - Market Open.
+1. End of Day to Market Open.
-2. Market Open - Market Close.
+2. Market Open to Market Close.
-3. Market Close - End of Day.
+3. Market Close to End of Day.

 Savings in the first stage will only be achieved by reducing the instance size.
 In the second stage savings look to be less significant, but could be achieved by both reducing server size and reducing the time in the queue of the servers.